dischargedpremise/dischargedpremise.github.io/_posts/2017-01-15-hello-world.md

 In the past year (2016, that is), I took this vision upon myself (in a small way), and made a few modest attempts in spreading awareness about formal methods in various engineering institutes around Mangalore and Udupi.
 I shall narrate my experiments, and their outcomes, in the future posts.

 Before closing, I must mention the invigorating effect [**The First Indian SAT+SMT School**] [SAT+SMT] had on me.
-It was organized by [Ashutosh Gupta][1] and [Supratik Chakraborty][2], at TIFR, Mumbai (December 4-10, 2016).
+It was organized by [Ashutosh Gupta][1] and [Supratik Chakraborty][2], and was hosted in the serene premises of TIFR, Mumbai (December 4-10, 2016).
 There were brilliant speakers and motivated participants.
 I intend to write more about it in a subsequent post.

 So, see you soon!